 THE CAVES – Norman Island has 3 water-level caves at the base of cliffs just outside the western edge of The Bight.
 You can swim right into them.
 Each one is distinctly different.
 My personal favorite is the one on the far South, nearest Privateers Bay.
-The walls are covered in purple sponge and cup coral.
+The walls are covered in purple sponge and orange cup coral.
 As is everywhere, the water is incredibly clear and the fish are abundant.
 You will see schools of blue tangs, sergeant majors and yellow tail snappers.

 The far Northernmost cave stretches 70ft back into the island.
 Bring an underwater flashlight to see the wonderful purples, rusts and deep veins of the above water walls.
 It is an incredible snorkeling adventure with lots of orange cup coral and red sponge covering the cave walls.